LendUp

 LendUp was an American online direct lender.
-It offered payday loans, installment loans, and credit cards to consumers with low credit scores using publicly available data to assess creditworthiness.
-The company referred to its customers as “the emerging middle class.”
+It offered payday loans,installment loans, and credit cards to consumers with low credit scores using publicly available data to assess creditworthiness.
+The company referred to its customers as "the emerging middle class."
 LendUp also issued credit cards in partnership with Tom Steyer's Beneficial State Bank.

-LendUp was co-founded by in 2011 by stepbrothers Sasha Orloff and Jake Rosenberg and incubated at Y Combinator.The company positioned itself as a "socially responsible lender," and claimed to provide access to financial services for "underbanked" Americans in addition to lower cost credit and credit-building opportunities.
+LendUp was co-founded in 2011 by stepbrothers Sasha Orloff and Jake Rosenberg and incubated at Y Combinator.
+The company positioned itself as a "socially responsible lender" and claimed to provide access to financial services for "underbanked" Americans in addition to lower cost credit and credit-building opportunities.

 LendUp received $325 million in equity and debt financing from PayPal, Kleiner Perkins Caufield & Byers, Google Ventures, Andreessen Horowitz, Alexis Ohanian, Y Combinator and QED Investors, among others.
-In an article published shortly after the company's launch, Time Magazine wrote that LendUp "says it’s not like other payday lenders.
+In an article published shortly after the company's launch, Time Magazine wrote that LendUp "says it's not like other payday lenders.
 Yet the fees it charges — a little over $30 to borrow $200 for two weeks — are similar to what its competitors charge."